 - And more depending on your specific policy

-For example, if one of the cars in your yard has been tagged with spray paint overnight, your tow truck business’s garagekeepers insurance can help you cover the costs of painting over the damage to the customer’s car.
-Any tow truck operator in GA must have at least $50,000 in garagekeepers coverage limits, which covers the amount of the stored vehicles and their contents.
+For example, if one of the cars in your yard has been vandalized, your tow truck business’s garagekeepers insurance can help.
+Any tow truck operator in GA must have at least $50,000 in garagekeepers coverage limits.

 Garage Liability insurance

 Garage liability coverage, however, is important because it can help you cover the costs of liability issues that come about because of the services you provide.
 This part of your tow truck insurance can help you cover you if the services you provide cause property damage or bodily injury.

 For example: Let’s say that you provide roadside assistance, and you’re called in to help a customer change a tire.
 You drive out to them, change the tire, then the driver thanks you and drives off.
 However, a few miles down the road, the tire comes off, which results in an accident.
 You could be held liable for the accident since you changed the tire.

 In the state of GA, all tow truck operators must have at least a $50,000 coverage limit for their garage liability insurance.
 Keep in mind that these are only the minimum requirements for garagekeepers and garage liability insurance in Georgia.
 Depending on the factors of your specific business, such as the type of cars you handle, the size of your business, and your towing radius, you may need more coverage.
 (But that doesn’t have to mean that your coverage will be more expensive – especially when you work with our agents to find quotes.)